 Litigation funding is the financial arrangement by which a law firm’s client makes arrangements to pay the law firm’s fees, in circumstances where they cannot pay such fees up front.

 The litigation funding arrangements are usually entered into between the solicitor and the client directly, where they agree a circumstance in which the solicitor’s fees will become payable (usually at the successful conclusion of the instruction).
-Examples of litigation funding include conditional fee agreements and damages based agreements.

 Where you have a potential claim and are looking for litigation funding, we would be happy to assess whether we could fund your claim, for example, via a conditional fee agreement or damages based agreement.
 To do so, we would need to understand your claim, its legal basis, its financial value, the chances of success against your opponent, whether your claim is out of time (under the Limitation Act 1980) and also whether your opponent is able to pay any judgment awarded and costs.